Annual Earthquake Drill (Fall)

 Each fall, CSULB participates in the "Great Shakeout" statewide earthquake drill.

 During this drill, members of our campus community are asked to identify a safe spot to drop, cover, and hold on as if a major earthquake were occuring at that moment, and remain in that position for at least 60 seconds.
-There are no building evacuations, power outages, or any other simulated effects during this drill.
+There are no campus evacuations*, power outages, or any other simulated effects during this drill.
 The purpose of this drill is to practice the correct earthquake response so in an actual incident muscle memory will allow for swift action to be taken.

 A test of the BeachALERT Emergency Notification System (ENS) is conducted during this drill.
 It is vital that your contact information is always up to date in your MyCSULB account to ensure that you receive these messages.